 Visas on arrival are available in multiple countries, and up until recent years, this type of visa represented the easiest way to gain access to a particular country.
 That is no longer true, mostly because many governments adopted the electronic visa.
-People prefer an online process to a few minutes or sometimes hours in a line at the immigration office.
+People prefer an online process that takes a few minutes than a line that could take sometimes hours at the immigration office.
 A Uganda visa on arrival used to be available once you arrived at Entebbe International Airport, as well as a few land border checkpoints, but that is no longer an option.

 What is your alternative?